Cool off with refreshing desserts like ice kacang and grass jelly, or sit down to a hot bowl of beancurd at these dessert spots

 Tapioca Pudding with Gula Melaka

-Dubbed England’s most hated school pudding, or “frogspawn” for its globule appearance, tapioca pudding is interesting because of its widespread familiarity.
-The Singaporean rendition of the dish gets a local twist with the addition of gula Melaka, a robustly flavoured palm sugar syrup and coconut milk.
-You might have a bit of trouble finding this dessert at food courts, but if you’re keen to try Peranakan, The Blue Ginger serves up this refreshing dessert.
+Dubbed “frogspawn” for its globule appearance, don’t shoot tapioca pudding down yet because of how it looks!
+Like most Singaporean desserts, this one also gets a generous lashing of gula melaka, a robustly flavoured palm sugar syrup and coconut milk.
+You might have a bit of trouble finding this dessert at food courts, but if you’re keen to try Peranakan cuisine as well, The Blue Ginger serves up this refreshing dessert.

-Tea-time here may not be as elaborate an affair as it is in England, but that’s not to say we skimp out on a darn good teatime treat like the pandan cake.
+Tea-time here is as elaborate an affair as it is in England, especially when we’ve got darn good teatime desserts like the pandan cake.
 Light, fluffy and with a heady dose of pandan sweetness, it pairs perfectly with a steaming mug of Milo.
 Best part?
 You can get really great ones from pretty much any Bengawan Solo outlet.

 Bengawan Solo, various locations.